xmlking/macbooksetup/docs/apps/rancher-desktop.md

 > `docker version` should show `Client > Experimental : true`.

-Optionally, You can also turn on  [docker engine experimental features](# https://github.com/rancher-sandbox/rancher-desktop/discussions/1477):
+Optionally, You can also turn on  [docker engine's experimental features](https://github.com/rancher-sandbox/rancher-desktop/discussions/1477):<br/>
 Change the docker engine configuration file `/etc/docker/daemon.json` or create one if it doesn’t exist already:

 To SSH into **lima VM** managed by `Rancher Desktop`, run this command: